Working with Individuals with Learning Difficulties

 - Have settled status in the UK if you are not a UK or EU national

-*Funding for adult programmes has changed.
+*Costs for adult programmes has changed.
 If you live in a devolved area you may have to pay for your programme(s).
+This includes residents of Greater Cambridge and Peterborough.

 If you currently reside in any of the devolved authorities listed below (based on you home postcode) your study with Harlow College is not eligible for AEB funding and you may be required to pay tuition fees: